oshaughnessy/mu-wordpress/README.md

 you the power-user convenience of just pushing your code to trigger updates in your WordPress deployment.
 Infrastructure as Code, amiright?

-So edit `mu.yml` and change `pipeline.source.repo` to point to your own GitHub account insteada of "stelligent":
+So now, edit `mu.yml` and change `pipeline.source.repo` to point to your own GitHub account instead of "stelligent":

     pipeline:
       source: